-With a grant from Ontario’s Ministry of Labour, a research team worked together to evaluate the effectiveness of the two-year program.
-This evaluation was led by epidemiologist Dr. Vicki Kristman, associate professor in the Department of Health Sciences at Lakehead University and associate scientist at the Institute for Work & Health (IWH).
+With a grant from Ontario’s Ministry of Labour, TBDHU worked with a research team to evaluate the effectiveness of the two-year program.
+This evaluation was led by epidemiologist Dr. Vicki Kristman, associate professor in the Department of Health Sciences at Lakehead University and former associate scientist (now adjunct scientist) at the Institute for Work & Health (IWH).

 According to an open-access article published in May 2019 in BMC Public Health (doi: 10.1186/s12889-019-6976-x), the team found that employer participation in the Superior Mental Wellness @ Work program was associated with improved knowledge on a range of mental health topics.
 These included increased familiarity with the workplace mental health standard, as well as greater knowledge about mental health challenges, the impact of stigma, mental health promotion strategies, community resources available to workplaces and how to build a business case.

-However, when it came to changes in practice and policy, the picture was mixed.
+When it came to changes in practice and policy, however, the picture was mixed.
 According to the team’s evaluation, organizations that took part in the project were more likely to have an action plan to implement the standard, were better prepared to champion mental health in the workplace, and reported better employee mental health and lower stigma levels in their workplaces.
-However, they were not significantly different from non-participating organizations when it came to the priority given to mental health or the existence of a mental health policy in the workplace.
+However, they were not significantly different from non-participating organizations when it came to prioritizing mental health or having a mental health policy in the workplace.

 Kristman says the findings are positive overall, because they show the project achieved a key objective of raising awareness among employers about mental health.
-“The intervention really helped increase employers’ knowledge about mental health in the workplace and their understanding of the standard, even if it didn’t really change their actions,” says Kristman, now an IWH adjunct scientist.
+“The intervention really helped increase employers’ knowledge about mental health in the workplace and their understanding of the standard, even if it didn’t really change their actions,” says Kristman.